vlucas/jsx-tmpl/README.md

 * Returns strings for fast rendering on the server
 * Returns a full JSX virtual DOM on the client

+## Features

+* *Valid ES6 syntax* (no transpiling required for Node and modern browsers)
+* Caches JSX compilation for consecutive render() calls (so the HTML string is not converted to JSX on each render)
+* Converts HTML properties like "class" and "for" to required "className" and "htmlFor" for React
+* Use with *any React-compatible framework* (React, Preact, Inferno, etc.) or virtual DOM library

 ## Installation

 ```